jrroosevelt/VS2PCG/VS2PCG_glossary.md

 # Symbiosis
 This character can have and gain +1/+1 counters while stunned.

+Normally, of course, when a character gets stunned, all counters fall off it except wounds (and vitality counters). **Symbiosis** allows characters to keep their hard-earned +1/+1

 # Team Affiliation
 The team or teams to which this character belongs.
 Typically the team affiliation is indicated by the icon in the upper-right corner of the card, though there are cards that can grant or remove affiliations.
 Team Affiliation is *not* lost when the character is face-down.